-How Scotland Affected Marketing & Design30 November, 2018
+How Scotland Affected Marketing & Design

-It’s on this date - St Andrew’s Day - that we remember and celebrate our Scottish heritage.
 Where would the world be without the Scottish?
 We’re more than ceilidhs, whisky and Irn Bru - although that does sound like a good night out.
 We gave the world penicillin, the cure for malaria, Radar, the steam engine, the first steam-powered boat, refrigeration and The Bank of England… Yet these are only some of our country’s great achievements.
 We’ve also influenced how the world sees and communicates.
 Here are four ways that Scotland has influenced modern marketing and design:

 In 1925, a Scottish engineering legend by the name of John Logie Baird presented the first-ever demonstration of a working TV.
 For many, the television brought a chance to see things they never thought possible - movies without going to the cinema, sports matches without going to a stadium.
 And for marketers - it brought the opportunity to engage with people and demonstrate their products to whole countries.